 Design for Dissemination Short Course

-Join us to broaden your thinking about dissemination and implementation research, and learn about strategies, theories, frameworks that you can apply to your research.
+Join us to broaden your thinking about dissemination and implementation research, and learn about strategies, theories, and frameworks that you can apply to your research.
 This interactive course may also be just the opportunity you've been looking for to share and get feedback about your work.

 ELEMENTS OF COMPETENCE